akvorado/akvorado/console/data/docs/04-operations.md

 ## Kafka

-When using `docker-compose`, there is a Kafka UI running at `http://127.0.0.1:8080/kafka-ui/`.
+When using `docker compose`, there is a Kafka UI running at `http://127.0.0.1:8080/kafka-ui/`.
 It provides various operational metrics you can check, notably the space used by each topic.